al-villanueva/al-villanueva.github.io/_posts/2017-6-28-A-list-of-resources-to-learn-Machine-Learning.md

 6. [ML Summer School 2017](http://mlss.tuebingen.mpg.de/2017/speakers.html): Some slides and topics covered in the Machine Learning Summer School of 2017 in Tübingen.
 Hopefully it will get updated with more slides.
 7. [Algorithmauswahl für Azure ML](https://docs.microsoft.com/de-de/azure/machine-learning/machine-learning-algorithm-choice) : A cheat sheet in german to decide which algorithm to choose.
 8. [Cheatsheet für ML Algorithmen](https://docs.microsoft.com/de-de/azure/machine-learning/machine-learning-algorithm-cheat-sheet) : The actual cheat sheet that is used in the previous article to discuss the choice of a specific algorithm.
+9. [ML Publications by Google Research](https://research.google.com/teams/brain/machine-learning/) : Mostly stuff about neural networks and distributed learning.
+Can be interesting to find state of the art and cryptic descriptions of current developments.
+10. [Distill](http://distill.pub/) : Clear explanations in Machine Learning topics, with interactive animations.
+Only to understand concepts.